Lesson Plan - Get It!

 - What conditions do you and your parent or teacher think are important for mold growth in nature?

 - Are you allergic to mold?

-Use this website, Basic Facts: Molds in the Environment, from the Centers for Disease Control and Prevention, to answer these and any other questions you may have about mold.
+Use this website, Basic Facts about Mold and Dampness, from the Centers for Disease Control and Prevention, to answer these and any other questions you may have about mold.